craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Aug 09 22.md

 W3
 - Ulfgar gave names to a'LeQuinn Guard in N18
 - Ulfgar has a'LeQuinn Guard's Sending Stone
+W4
+- Nala spotted statue of "A Religious Man" at Q16

 W5
 - Beginning rest, no one ate yet, Nala on first watch